JosePaulo95/tetris-react/README.md

 ## Installation Instructions

 The project uses this base TS React template with linting and more: https://github.com/TheSwordBreaker/vite-reactts-eslint-prettier.
-Run the commands below for install dependencies and run the project locally:
+You can run the commands below for install dependencies and run the project locally:

 ```bash
 yarn